 Finding a passion for sales enablement

 Danielle received her acceptance letter to UC Davis on the same day her mother passed away, something that seemed like fate.
-There, she majored in organizational studies, explored businesses and sociology classes and, ultimately, found her niche.
+There, she majored in organisational studies, explored businesses and sociology classes and, ultimately, found her niche.

-“The lifecycle of sales enablement starts when we hire a new person in the sales organization,” she said of her chosen specialty.
+“The lifecycle of sales enablement starts when we hire a new person in the sales organisation,” she said of her chosen specialty.
 She found that helping hire and onboard individuals while driving revenue was her calling.
 “Improving growth is really one of the pieces I love the most,” she said.
 “And it’s all about coaching, mentoring and helping people get from one place to another.
 And I’m really passionate about all three of these things.”

 Danielle loves interacting with people and helping them navigate their career path.
 When asked about her title she said, “I’m not a trainer, I’m a facilitator.
 It’s my job to help create the right training to help build the knowledge of the people that are taking the training.”

 Outside of work, Danielle holds the same enthusiasm about being surrounded by friends and family.
-She loves cooking for her neighbors and friends and spending time outdoors kayaking and golfing with her husband and sons.
+She loves cooking for her neighbours and friends and spending time outdoors kayaking and golfing with her husband and sons.

 Insights from a career of working with people

-Prioritizing family is her golden rule.
+Prioritising family is her golden rule.
 When she had opportunities to relocate or choose a career that would require traveling for weeks on end, she knew being with her family would always come first.